timescale/pgai/docs/vectorizer-api-reference.md

 #### Returns

-A JSON configuration object that you can use as an argument for [ai.create_vectorizer](#create-vectorizers).
+An array of name values, that you can use as an argument for [ai.create_vectorizer](#create-vectorizers).

 ## Enable and disable vectorizer schedules